 AI marketing is a fast-growing area, so your current digital training offering might not be up to date.

 Ensure that your training program covers the basic uses of AI marketing and relevant AI tools your business uses.
-A course that looks at AI and machine learning for marketers would cover most of the important areas.
+A course such as the CIM Specialist Award in AI Marketing would cover most of the important areas.
 It might also be prudent to encourage your team to look into other uses for AI and think about how they could be applied to marketing campaigns and the customer experience.

 Will AI technology training be too difficult for employees?